Motty-dev/FTP-Server/README.md

 ./client

+Once you have started the client, first youll need to auth yourself.
+username: user1
+password: password1
-Once you have started the client, you can use the following commands:
+in auth.txt you can add another username and passwords. you can use the following commands:

 - `1`: list the contents of the server's directory.
 - `2`: download a file from the server.